NBD409 Value-Creation Through Service

 Grading scale A - F.

-The course homepage on its learning provides students with updates and messages.
+The course homepage on Canvas provides students with updates and messages.

 Text book: "Competing Against Luck" Clayton M Christensen, Taddy Hall, Karen Dillon, and David S. Duncan, Harper Buisness, 2016.